MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_callback_reason.md

 ### -field KbCallbackSecondaryDumpData

 The callback function provides device-specific information that should be appended to the secondary data area of the crash dump file when the system issues a bug check.
-For more information about this type of callback, see [Implementing KbCallbackSecondaryDumpData Callback Routine](https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine#implementing-kbcallbacksecondarydumpdata-callback-routine).
+For more information about this type of callback, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine#implementing-kbcallbacksecondarydumpdata-callback-routine">Implementing KbCallbackSecondaryDumpData Callback Routine</a>.

 ### -field KbCallbackDumpIo

 Specifies that the system should call the callback function each time it writes data to a crash dump file.
 Drivers for devices that monitor the system state can use this type of callback.
-For more information about this type of callback, see [Implementing KbCallbackDumpIo Callback Routine](https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine#implementing-kbcallbackdumpio-callback-routine).
+For more information about this type of callback, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine#implementing-kbcallbackdumpio-callback-routine">Implementing KbCallbackDumpIo Callback Routine</a>.

 ### -field KbCallbackAddPages

 The callback function adds pages of driver-specific data to the primary section of the crash dump file.
-For more information about this type of callback, see [Implementing KbCallbackAddPages Callback Routine](https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine#implementing-kbcallbackaddpages-callback-routine).
+For more information about this type of callback, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine#implementing-kbcallbackaddpages-callback-routine">Implementing KbCallbackAddPages Callback Routine</a>.

 ### -field KbCallbackSecondaryMultiPartDumpData